 Peat moss moderates water hardness by tying down magnesium and calcium ions.
 This process, known as chelation, softens aquarium water by means of demineralization.

 Boil the peat moss for about 2-3 minutes before using it as a filter media.
 This eliminates all contaminants and parasites that may be present.
-Also, soak it in clean water after boiling to prevent the tank water from excessive yellowing.
+Also, soak it in clean water after boiling it to prevent the tank water from excessive yellowing.

 Here are the steps to follow to soften aquarium water using peat moss in a clean container:

-- Boil the peat moss to disinfect it.
+• Boil the peat moss to disinfect it.

-- Allow the peat moss to settle for at least 2-3 days to soften the water.
+• Allow the peat moss to settle for at least 2-3 days to soften the water.

-- Utilize the softened water when performing routine water changes in your aquarium.
+• Utilize the softened water when performing routine water changes in your aquarium.

-- Test the PH, GH, and KH levels in your aquarium to prevent major variations in water quality.
+• Test the PH, GH, and KH levels in your aquarium to prevent major variations in water quality.

-- Repeat the procedure is necessary.
+• Repeat the procedure if necessary.

 Softening hard water in an aquarium at a favorable level for fish species plays a vital role in your aquarium.
 Here are the top reasons why you need to soften aquarium water:

 Under quality water and healthy degrees where there are no signs of diseases, softwater fish can still demonstrate symptoms of distress in hard water.
-Thus, softening aquarium water will eradicate this stress parameter, boost their immune system and deepen their coloration.
+Thus, softening aquarium water will eradicate this stress parameter, boost their immune system, and deepen their coloration.

-By using any of the discussed water softening methods in your aquarium, you will be also protecting other equipment in your aquarium such as powerheads, air pumps, canister filters or sumps.
+By using any of the discussed water softening methods in your aquarium, you will also be protecting other equipment in your aquarium, such as powerheads, air pumps, canister filters, or sumps.

 Softening aquarium water to gradually moderate water hardness to make it functional for your fish helps resolve such aesthetic issues naturally.

-5. Allow Aquatic Plants to Thrive
+5. Allow aquatic plants to thrive

 6. Regulate the pH of the Water